telemachus/notes/socrates-companion/notes.md

 + Citation of Nozick 1995 which does not appear in the bibliography.
   Reference is to 'Socratic Puzzles', Robert Nozick, Phronesis (40), 2, 1995, 143-155.

+### Chapter 8

++ Twice on page 194, they switch too rapidly from 'they' to 'we' when discussing one of their own articles.
++ Moss quotation on page 198 "philosophy bin general" should be "philosophy in general".